 When christianity, the counterfeit of the faith, was invented in the early centuries after all the New Testament apostles had died, the Father’s traditions were abolished (even outlawed) because of hatred of the Jews.

-By discarding the traditions, the early christians threw out the true path to salvation that the traditions teach, so christianity had to invent its own path, making it something that man decides and declares, and falsely claiming that written words in an English translation of the scriptures are their evidence of salvation (which is not even possible).
+By discarding the traditions, the progenitors of christianity threw out the true path to salvation that the traditions teach, so christianity had to invent its own path, making it something that man decides and declares, and falsely claiming that written words in an English translation of the scriptures are their evidence of salvation (which is not even possible).

 The Passover shows the path to salvation, but christianity opted to ignore the Passover, and rather, to celebrate a pagan fertility ritual, and claim it has something to do with Messiah (which is what “taking His name in vain” actually means).